-Steamboat Creates, Steamboat Springs’ Creative District, is designed to nurture the arts so creativity flourishes.
-“We consider creatives to be not only traditional artists but also literary artists, culinary artists, design, film, theatre, performing arts, and anything made by hand, from masonry to microbreweries.
-We see the impact of creatives not only in traditional art forms, but across a wide variety of industries.”
+Steamboat Creates, Steamboat Springs’ Creative District, nurtures the arts so creativity flourishes.
+We consider creatives to be not only traditional artists but also literary artists, culinary artists, design, film, theater, performing arts, and anything made by hand, from masonry to microbreweries.
+We see the impact of creatives not only in traditional art forms, but across a wide variety of industries.

-Steamboat’s unique mix of warm sun, cowboy boots, and friendly locals lends an inviting, laid back atmosphere to the historic Colorado resort town, where western heritage meets abundant outdoor adventure and cultural activities for all ages.
+Steamboat’s unique mix of warm sun, cowboy boots, and friendly locals lends an inviting, laid back atmosphere to this historic Colorado resort town, where western heritage meets abundant outdoor adventure and cultural activities for all ages.

 More than 17 art galleries are located downtown and near the base of the ski area.
 Some feature nationally renowned artists while others showcase regional and local visual artists.
 The Steamboat Art Museum and the Depot Art Center also host exhibits.
-Perry-Mansfield Performing Arts School & Camp, the nation’s oldest operating performing arts camp, offers summer programs taught by an international faculty in dance, theater, musical theater, dramatic writing and equitation for elementary through college students.
+Perry-Mansfield Performing Arts School & Camp, the nation’s oldest continually operating performing arts camp, offers summer programs taught by an international faculty in dance, theater, musical theater, dramatic writing and equitation for elementary through college students.